aureliojargas/aurelio.net/README.md

 - `title_suffix: " | Foo"` — To add a suffix to the page `<title>` tag.
 (See [\_includes/head-base.html](https://github.com/aureliojargas/aurelio.net/blob/master/_includes/head-base.html))

+## The minimal theme

+If the main theme is not suitable, there's the minimal theme.
+No layout, no CSS.
+Only the bare minimal skeleton with mobile support (sets `viewport`) and some Jekyll include magic:

+- `page.after_content` - Include file to insert before the page contents.
+- `page.before_content` - Include file to insert after the page contents.
+- `page.css` - CSS file to use (use root-relative path).
+- `page.title_as_h1` - Insert an H1 tag at the top of the page, showing `page.title`.

+Since this theme uses [\_includes/head-base.html](https://github.com/aureliojargas/aurelio.net/blob/master/_includes/head-base.html), you can also use `page.title_prefix` and `page.title_suffix`.

 ## How to make batch changes

 Since most of the site is made of plain HTML files, it's common to have to apply the same edits in multiple files.